cawel/words-finder/README.md

 ## Description

-You can either scatter letters in a ramdom fashion on the letters matrix or type in the letters yourself.
+You can either scatter letters in a random fashion on the letters matrix or type in the letters yourself.
 Then you can click a button to find all the existing words (from 3 up to 7 letters) in the letters matrix.

 If you hover on one of the words found, its letters will highlight in the matrix.